Tables#

 The humble table is an underloved and underappreciated element of communicating analysis.
 While it may not be as visually engaging as a vivid graph (and is far less good for a general audience), it has the advantage of being able to convey exact numerical information.
 It’s also an essential part of some analysis: for example, when writing economics papers, there is usually a “table 1” that contains descriptive statistics.
 (For more on best practice for tables, check out the advice provided by the UK government’s Analysis Function.)

-Another option, if you’re happy with image output formats, is matplotlib, the infinitely flexible image package.
+Finally, if you’re happy with image output formats, matplotlib—the infinitely flexible image package—is great.
 However, your tables have to be exported as image files rather than as machine-readable text-based files.
 If you want a graphic table that is more striking, matplotib is brilliant.
-I wouldn’t say it’s simple though, as it relies on content featured in Powerful Data Visualisation with Matplotlib and Common Plots, plus more besides.
-So, rather than attempt to cover it here, instead we’re just going to direct you to this excellent blog post on ‘the grammar of tables’ by Karina Bartolomé that walks through creating a table with matplotlib.
+I wouldn’t say it’s the simplest way to create tables, as it relies on content featured in Powerful Data Visualisation with Matplotlib and Common Plots, plus more besides.
+Rather than cover it here, instead we’re just going to direct you to this excellent blog post on ‘the grammar of tables’ by Karina Bartolomé that walks through creating a table with matplotlib.

 pandas for tables#